 The Pennsylvania Gazette 1728-1800; The Civil War: A Newspaper Perspective (The New York Herald, The Charleston Mercury and the Richmond Enquirer); African American Newspapers: The 19th Century.
 The Liberator( 1831-1865) Godey's Ladys Book 1830-1880

-Africa-Wide NiPAD, a new database collection combining NISC's African Studies and Southern African Studies, has been designed to support The New Partnership for Africa's Development (NEPAD).
-It contains twenty-seven African, European and North American databases with close to 2 million records indexing printed texts, maps and music recordings on all topics in African studies....
-Read more about Africa-Wide: NiPAD (NISC)
+Africa-Wide NiPAD contains twenty-seven African, European and North American databases with close to 2 million records indexing printed texts, maps and music recordings on all topics in African studies....
+Read more about Africa-Wide: NiPAD

-This research guide is designed to help you discover some of Harvard's major collections of African American news sources in print, on microfllm and microfiche, and in our online databases.
+This research guide identifies and links directly to Harvard's major collections of African American news sources in databases.
+It also points to African American news sources on microfilm, microfiche and in print.
 By identifying key background and scholarly studies, the guide also invites you to situate these sources historically and socially.

 America: History and Life is the primary bibliographic reference to the history of the United States and Canada from prehistory to the present, covering thousands of journals published worldwide....
 Read more about America: History and Life